Taking photos of my people is my favorite thing to do.

 NIKON D5100, 40 mm

-Ryan in 400 TX in a Contax T2.
+Ryan using 400 TX in a Contax T2.
 I should have kept this camera.

 The Girls of Summer

 Canon A-1, TMax 400 - I Think

 One of the Girls of Summer 2001, Smiley, introduced herself to my friends and me by telling us we should buy her a beer.
 She became my closest friend that summer.

 A math teacher by trade, her English was solid.
 She acted as my translator when out with my other Turk friends or visiting my favorite bars and clubs.
 She was, also, a favorite photographic subject among all of the other beautiful things to photograph in Turkiye.

 This lady owned Divas Ajans, a modeling agency in Izmir.
 She enlisted me to photograph her models at car shows and business openings around Izmir.

 Of all the girls that I photographed at Divas, she was my favorite subject.
 She taught me more about photographing women than I could ever get from a book, in charge of every photo that I took, like here - she's wearing my glasses because, "a businesswoman should look professional."

 The shot above was taken with a 1.3MP Sony Sure Shot, my first digital camera.
 Sit Down!